hpwit/ESPLiveScript/README.md

 Here are the comparison between the the precompiled version and ESPlivescript.
 As ESPLiveScript is almost like C no code conversion was needed.
 I will try to convert the code for other scripting languages to have a full comparison.
-All the animations are run over 128x96 leds panel.
+All the animations are run over 128x96 leds panel running on an ESP32.
 The scripts can be found in the sc_examples directory:

 |Script|Precompiled|EspLiveScript|% loss in performance|
 |:----|:----:|:----:|:----:|